 Blood Clotting Issues

 The liver creates many proteins that help blood clot.
-It also digests some important vitamins that are also needed for clotting.
+It also helps absorb and recycle some important vitamins that are also needed for clotting.

-If the liver is not functioning well, blood will have issues clotting.
-This can cause excessive bleeding from small cuts.
+If the liver is not functioning well, your dog may have problems with blood clotting.
+This can cause excessive bleeding from small cuts or any minor trauma.
 Bruising below the skin may also be observed.
-Blood in the stool and vomit and bleeding from the gums are also common with dogs that are having clotting problems.
+Blood in the stool and vomit, as well as bleeding from the gums may be observed in dogs that are having clotting problems.

 Many of these symptoms can be seen in dogs with other types of conditions and diseases, so while this list of symptoms may describe many dogs with liver failure or liver disease, it could also describe a dog with another type of problem.
 Your veterinarian will be able to diagnose whether or not your dog is in liver failure.